jean-zay-users/jean-zay-doc/docs/tips-and-tricks.md

 ### How to connect to the node of a launched GPU job

+This can be useful to do lightweight monitoring of your job, for example to look at `nvidia-smi` output while your job is running.

 You can directly connect to a node used by one of your jobs with SSH:

 ```bash